jaydpage/ts-mocking-exercises/README.md

 The aim of this exercise is to use various mocking techniques to successfully write unit tests for the provided code examples.

+## Getting started
+By default testing with `mocha, sinon & chai` or `jest` is available.
+Jest is configured to run against `.spec.ts` files and mocha is configured to run against `.test.ts` files.

+- run all tests (mocha and jest): `npm run test`
+- run jest tests: `npm run test-jest`
+- run mocha tests: `npm run test-mocha`

+Feel free to test with whichever testing/mocking framework you like, for example `jasmine`.

+## Tests to implement

 ### 1. Function was called

 - [01_object_callback.spec.ts](src/tests-to-implement/01_object_callback.spec.ts)